 To be eligible for student financial aid, a student must be making "Satisfactory Academic Progress."
-The Office of Student Financial Aid standards for satisfactory academic progress are not exactly the same as academic standards of each school.
+The Office of Student Financial Services standards for satisfactory academic progress are not exactly the same as academic standards of each school.
 The established guidelines (based on federal regulations) for evaluating a student’s progress take into consideration course completion, the number of semester hours or terms attempted and completed, and the cumulative UMMC grade-point average.

-The Office of Student Financial Aid standards of Satisfactory Academic Progress (SAP) apply to ALL students, regardless of whether a student has previous financial aid.
+The Office of Student Financial Services standards of Satisfactory Academic Progress (SAP) apply to ALL students, regardless of whether a student has previous financial aid.
 These standards are reviewed at the end of each spring term; any student failing to meet these requirements is placed on financial aid suspension.
 Students on financial aid suspension are ineligible to receive any type of federal student aid.

 A student who fails to maintain satisfactory academic progress may submit a Satisfactory Academic Progress Appeal online citing special or mitigating circumstances.
-The appeal will be evaluated by a committee of individuals appointed by the Director of Student Financial Aid at beginning of each award year.
+The appeal will be evaluated by a committee of individuals appointed by the Director of Student Financial Services at beginning of each award year.
 If appeal approved the student will be placed on FA probation and allowed to receive federal student aid.
 An approved appeal will include academic requirements that must be met to receive aid beyond the probation semester.
 Student’s appeals that have been denied may reestablish eligibility once they meet set standards.
 A student who has been denied probation by the committee can request an in-person hearing to petition for reinstatement, but only once while attending UMMC.

 If a student leaves or is asked to leave UMMC for any reason and the student is on financial aid suspension, the student still will be on financial suspension when he/she returns.
-Re-admittance to UMMC by a specific school will not change the student's financial aid status; only the Office of Financial Aid determines a student's eligibility for financial aid as directed by the Department of Education.
+Re-admittance to UMMC by a specific school will not change the student's financial aid status; only the Office of Student Financial Services determines a student's eligibility for financial aid as directed by the Department of Education.

 SAP standards are used to measure satisfactory academic progress for all students at UMMC.
 Some standards vary by academic program as outlined below.